 King’s Green Plan

-We aspire to provide sustainable healthcare for all via our five-year sustainability strategy: Sustainable Healthcare for All – A Green Plan for King’s.
-Collaborating with our staff, partners and suppliers, we have established a five-year sustainability programme to manage and reduce our environmental impact and deliver continuous sustainability improvement to our staff, patients and wider community.
+Our five-year sustainability strategy Sustainable Healthcare for All – A Green Plan for King’s defines how we will manage and reduce our environmental impact and deliver continuous sustainability improvement to our staff, patients and wider community.
+And that journey has begun.

 Sustainability is a golden thread within our Strong Roots, Global Reach strategy, and is a key part of the way we work.

-Our Green Plan is designed to enable us to:
+Our Green Plan is designed to enable us:

 - reduce our total carbon emissions (through consumption of fuels, energy and materials consumption)